The Fiber Myth

 By Dr. Eric Berg

-There are a lot of myths surrounding fiber, especially about how much fiber we need daily, how good fiber is for us, how much fiber we need to cleanse the colon, and where we should get our fiber, and these myths have been pretty pervasive for a long time now.
+There are a lot of myths surrounding fiber, especially about how much fiber we need daily, how good fiber is for us, how much fiber we need to cleanse the colon, and where we should get our fiber.
+These myths have been pretty pervasive for a long time now.

 Exploding the Myths about Fiber